0atman/noboilerplate/scripts/38-autism.md

 notes:

-- between 1 and 2 percent of children have it
-- You don't grow out of it
+- between 1 and 2 percent of children have it, and you don't grow out of it
-- which means that 1 or 2 percent of adults could have it and not know they do
+	- This means that 1 or 2 percent of adults could have it and not know they do
-- it seems to be extremely heritable
+- Autism seems to be extremely heritable
 	- if one or both of your parents have it, you likely have it too
 	- But the reverse is also likely true: If you have it, ask your parents some questions about how they have experienced their life so far

+- There does appear to be a single core trait, however, which surprised me

 ---

 ## My Model of Autism:

-### Bottom-up Thinking
+### Detail-oriented Thinking

 notes:

-The question of what causes autism is uninteresting to me, you can't see my biology, dna or chromosomes, what you can see is my behaviour, my presentation.
+The question of what causes autism is uninteresting to me, you can't see my biology, dna or chromosomes, what you can see is my behaviour and my presentation.

-We don't know the cause of autism, but the way I think about my condition is that it is caused by bottom-up thinking.
+We don't know the cause of autism, but the way I think about my condition is that it is caused by detail-oriented thinking.
-I've heard this sometimes called details-oriented thinking.
+I've heard this sometimes called bottom-up thinking.

-It's defined in contrast to top-down thinking, where high-level concepts are worked out first, details second.
+It's defined in contrast to thinking in abstractions, sometimes called top-down thinking, where high-level concepts are worked out first, details second.

-For me, bottom-up thinking is a proxy for the unknown, or missing root cause.
+For me, detail-oriented thinking is a proxy for the unknown, or missing root cause.

 ---

-## Bottom-up Thinkers Value
+## detail-oriented Thinkers Value

 - **Our Senses** over what we are told
 - **Well-defined Rules** over tacit convention
 - **Sticking to a Plan** over improvisation
 - **Clear Data** over emotional arguments
-- **Reality** over society's imagined constructs

-Direct perception over society's implicit abstractions?
+- **Direct perception** over society's implicit abstractions

 That is, while there is value in the items on
 the right, we value the items on the left more.

-_(dubiously adapted from The Agile Manefesto)_
+_(dubiously adapted from The Agile Manifesto)_

 notes: